Approved at the AGM, May 26, 2001

 3.4 Electoral process

-3.4.1 Voting shall be done solely by electronic ballots except for the rare cases in which a member does not have access to email or to the internet, or when a member requests a paper ballot as an accommodation (i.e., ballot in Braille).
+3.4.1 Voting shall be done solely by electronic ballots except for the rare cases in which a Voting Member does not have access to email or to the internet, or when a member requests a paper ballot as an accommodation (i.e., ballot in Braille).

-3.4.2 The Representative Directors shall be elected by ballot or acclamation from the Voting Members of each Region as per 3.2.1.2.
+3.4.2 The Representative Directors shall be elected by the Voting Members of each Region as per 3.2.1.2.

 3.4.3 The election will take place before the AGM.

-3.4.4 A Representative Director shall take office at the first Board of Directors meeting next following his or her being elected or acclaimed.
-The term of office for Representative Directors shall be for two (2) years from the date on which he or she takes office, and shall be effective until the first regular meeting of the Board of Directors at which his or her successor takes office in accordance with this section 3.4.
+3.4.4 A Representative Director shall take office at the first Board meeting following their being elected.
+The term of office for Representative Directors shall be for two (2) years from the date on which they take office, and shall be effective until the first regular meeting of the Board at which their successor takes office in accordance with this section 3.4.

 3.4.5 A Representative Director may be re-elected to serve a second consecutive term.
-After two consecutive terms as a Representative Director, he or she is not eligible to be a Representative Director for a period of two years.
+After two (2) consecutive terms as a Representative Director, a Representative Director is not eligible to be a Representative Director for a period of two (2) years.

-3.4.7 In accordance with Section 132(6), when an individual is appointed or elected by the Board to fill a vacancy on the Board, they will hold office for the unexpired term of their predecessor only.
+3.4.7 In accordance with Section 132(6) of the Act, when an individual is appointed or elected by the Board to fill a vacancy on the Board, they will hold office for the unexpired term of their predecessor only.

 3.4.8 The Board is deemed to continue to exist at all times despite any change in its Board membership and may take up and carry on to complete all reports, proceedings and other matters under consideration prior to an interim appointment or election.